 Medicaid will cover Missourians ages 19 to 64 who test positive for COVID-19 and meet the income guidelines.
 Income can’t exceed 85% FPL and assets can’t exceed $4,000 for individuals and $8,000 for couples.

-Additionally, Medicaid will not terminate any current participant’s coverage during the pandemic unless the individual requests to be removed or moves to another state.
+Additionally, Medicaid will not terminate any current participant’s coverage during the public health emergency unless the individual requests to be removed or moves to another state.